devpranoy/keralarescue/README.md

 # keralarescue
-Web Portal for the mobile app of kerala-rescue
+Web Portal for the mobile app of kerala-rescue.
+This is the flask backend to manage the requests and verify each request from a call center.

 ## Setting up